 Address: Tha Kha, Amphawa District, Samut Songkhram 75110, Thailand

-Timings: 6 AM – 12 PM on weekends only.
+Timings: 6 AM – 12 PM (Sat-Sun)

 Planning your holiday in Thailand but confused about what to do?
 These Thailand travel stories help you find your best trip ever!

-7. Bangkhla Floating Market
+7. Bangkhla Floating Market – For The Quality Mangoes

 Bangkhla is a good 100 kilometers or so from the country’s capital and the distance can put people off.
 But, this helps it retain a far more authentic feel.
 If that’s the kind of experience you’re looking for, you’ll love it.
 The country-esque charm, local seafood, and laid back ambiance make it a trip to remember.
 This floating market near Bangkok has opening hours from morning to afternoon and opens on weekends.